I sell unframed prints.

 Your space and taste have a unique character, so I recommend you create a unique chemistry that’s right for you.

-I frame all of my images in a contemporary brushed steel with white matts, but then I live in white rooms with contemporary furniture and my prints often go into contemporary galleries.
-I’ve seen my work framed in white washed natural wood, cherry, black, white, and even gold where each worked exceptionally well for the images and the spaces they were displayed in.
+My preference is for framing that supports rather than draws attention away from the image.
+I frame all of my images in contemporary brushed steel with white matts, but then I live in white rooms with contemporary furniture and my prints often go into contemporary corporate or museum galleries.
+In individual homes, I’ve seen my work framed in a variety of materials from white-washed natural wood, cherry, black, white, and even gold, where each worked surprisingly well for the images and the spaces they were displayed in.

-I recommend high quality anti-glare museum glass or plexi-glass as it reduces distracting reflections.
+I recommend high-quality anti-glare museum glass or plexiglass as it reduces distracting reflections.
 If you choose UV retardant glass or plexiglass remember that only the highest quality does not have a subtle green appearance.